 However, by this point, my mood was not my usual sunshiny one!
 I was thinking that Melbourne – Australia’s second largest city with 4 million people – was just another big city with an unexciting downtown.
 And why were we spending 3 whole days there?
 It certainly wasn’t charming like Sydney.
 The day was also overcast, filled with thick greyish clouds, which didn’t help my cranky mood.

-I strolled along wide pedestrian pathways lining the beautiful river, passing the Southgate area with tall buildings, restaurants and cafes, and the Melbourne Arts Centre complex.
-I walked under a Parisian style bridge, passing wooden rowing boat sheds as I headed up into the beautiful park area of the Alexandra and Queen Victoria Gardens.
+I strolled along wide pedestrian pathways lining the beautiful river, passing the Southgate area (below) with tall buildings, restaurants and cafes, and the Melbourne Arts Center Complex.
+I walked under a Parisian style bridge, passing wooden rowing boat sheds as I headed up into the beautiful park area of the Alexandra and Queen Victoria Gardens (below).

 Boy, was my first impression of Melbourne way off track.
 I was seeing a whole new city and it was beautiful!
-My funky mood had quickly begun to lift as I crossed the first Yarra River bridge and saw the stunning view.
+My funky mood had quickly begun to lift as I crossed the first Yarra River bridge and saw the stunning view (photo at top).
 As I continued to walk and observe the beauty and interesting sights all around me, I reverted back into my usual default mode of “happy explorer.”
 Yippee, my traveler groove was back on!

 Exploration of Melbourne – One of the World’s Most Liveable Cities